aarondemingg/aarondemingg/README.md

 - 👋 Hi, I’m @aarondemingg
 - 👀 I’m interested in microbiome studies
 - 🌱 I’m currently learning random things on python
-- 💞️ I’m looking to collaborate on any microbiome research projects so that I can improve
+- 💞️ I’m looking to collaborate on any microbiome research projects so that I can improve as a Scientist!
 - 📫 How to reach me through my personal email! aarondeming@gmail.com

 <!---